xmonad/xmonad-testing/README.md

     $ stack setup
     $ stack build

+Using a recent enough [cabal][], building everything is even easier:

+    $ cabal new-build

 If you'd like to change which configuration file is being used for the build, just replace `config.hs` with your own file.